-Transpiration in plants is a process of water loss (in the form of water vapours) into the atmosphere, from the leaf surface and stems.
-A plant undergoes transpiration primarily to access carbon-dioxide needed for photosynthesis and to cool itself.
+Transpiration in plants is a process of water loss (in the form of water vapours) into the atmosphere from the leaf surface and stems.
+Plants undergo transpiration primarily to access carbon dioxide needed for photosynthesis and to cool themselves.
 As the plants are immobile, they manage their water needs by the two fundamental processes like water absorption and transpiration.

 Content: Transpiration in Plants

 - Factors Affecting